 - salt and pepper to taste

-- On your cutting board or in a large bowl, toss meat with seasoning mixture (about 2 tablespoons of seasoning per one pound of meat).
+- In a large bowl, toss meat with seasoning mixture (about 2 tablespoons of seasoning per one pound of meat).

-- Add in peas about 5-10 minutes before serving.
+- Add peas about 5-10 minutes before serving.
 Season with salt and pepper as needed.